 The Desperate Love of a Lord ~ A second Free Novella #2.5

 Jane’s books can be ordered from most booksellers in paperback and, yes, there are more to come :-)

 - the story of the real courtesan who inspired The Illicit Love of a Courtesan,

-Click here to find out more about Jane’s books, and see Jane’s website www.janelark.co.uk to learn more about Jane.
+Jane Lark is a writer of authentic, passionate and emotional Historical and New Adult Romance stories, and the author of a No.1 bestselling Historical Romance novel in America, ‘The Illicit Love of a Courtesan’.Click here to find out more about Jane’s books, and see Jane’s website www.janelark.co.uk to learn more about Jane.
 Or click ‘like’ on Jane’s Facebook page to see photo’s and learn historical facts from the Georgian, Regency and Victorian eras, which Jane publishes there.
 You can also follow Jane on twitter at @janelark